evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-subprocess.rst

    :func:`create_subprocess_shell` function.

-   The API of the :class:`~asyncio.subprocess.Process` class was designed to be close to the API of the :class:`subprocess.Popen` class, but there are some
+   The API of the :class:`~asyncio.subprocess.Process` class was designed to be closed the API of the :class:`subprocess.Popen` class, but they are some
    differences:

    * There is no explicit :meth:`~subprocess.Popen.poll` method